 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Iris Tilley, Barran Liebman LLP

 - Oregon chose to establish a state-based Marketplace under the Affordable Care Act, but then switched to a state-based, federally-supported Marketplace.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage and domestic partnerships are legal in Oregon.
+- Same-sex marriage is legal nationwide.
+Oregon also recognizes domestic partnerships.
 See Same-Sex Partner Benefits.

 - Group health plans must provide mental health and drug abuse parity.
 See Alcoholism, Chemical Dependency and Mental Health Parity.